sadeeqjafri/java/README.md

 Hi how

-this is my third commit
+this is my third commit"# callingMethod"